ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 mockIdFactory.Verify(x => x.Create(), Times.AtLeastOnce());
 %}

-{% include_code lang:csharp Verify the arguments passed to the mocked method are as expected mockFullNameBuilder.Setup(
+{% inline_code lang:csharp Verify the arguments passed to the mocked method are as expected mockFullNameBuilder.Setup(
 	x => x.From(It.IsAny<string>(), It.IsAny<string>()));